 Rates after a speeding ticket

-According to the NHTSA (National Highway Traffic Safety Administration, speeding is the cause of one-third of all crash fatalities.
-For the risk speeding represents, it is no surprise that this factor can cause rates to increase if a speeding ticket is present on your driving record.
+According to the National Highway Traffic Safety Administration (NHTSA), speeding is the cause of one-third of all crash fatalities.
+Because of the risk speeding represents, a ticket can cause rates to increase an average of 23%.

 Rates after a DUI